$700 Otto smart lock is the latest luxury gadget to go belly-up

 According to Jadallah, Otto agreed not to pursue any other funding while it secured a deal with the unnamed company.
 (Remember the saying about putting all your eggs in one basket?)

 When it fell through, Jadallah says the company had no choice but to cease operations -- despite the fact that the company managed to manufacture a batch of hardware.
-The locks are just sitting in a warehouse right now, according to an interview with TechCrunch.
+Frustratingly, the locks are just sitting in a warehouse right now, according to an interview with TechCrunch.

 In interviews with Burke and Havilland, both former employees say they mostly just wish they'd been told sooner so they could have left.
 "My ultimate goal is to pay my mortgage this month and put some food in my kids' mouths," Havilland tells me.
 "With two days' notice and a holiday approaching it's impossible to land a new paycheck to instantly fill the void."